opeik/tekken-handbook/Basics/Movement.md

   <img class="icon" src="/assets/img/bh.svg">
 </span>.
 By holding the <img class="icon" src="/assets/img/bh.svg">, you will block while back dashing.
-Since back dashing allows you to make your opponent's attacks whiff, and you're blocking at the same time, it negates several of your opponent's offensive options at once.
+Since back dashing allows you to make your opponent’s attacks whiff while you're blocking at same time, it negates several of your opponent’s offensive options at once.

 ### Korean Back Dash
 While you can cancel movement into movement, you can't cancel a back dash into another back dash.
 The technique to work around this limitation is known as the "Korean Back Dash" or "Back Dash Cancel".
-While you can't cancel a back dash into itself, you can duck instead.
+You can't cancel a back dash into itself, but you can cancel a back dash into a duck.
 Because of this property, you can back dash, duck, then back dash again.

 To Korean Back Dash, input:
 <span class="no-break">